 The Company's consolidated financial statements are presented in Canadian dollars, which is also the Company's functional currency.
-Management determines the functional currency of each subsidiary based on factual indicators, and items included in the financial statements of each subsidiary are measured using that functional currency.
+Each subsidiary determines its own functional currency and items included in the financial statements of each subsidiary are measured using that functional currency.

-i) Transactions and balances
+Transactions and balances